How to prepare while in school

 Make sure that it’s the right career path for you

 Because of the high salaries that nurse anesthesia offers, many people are drawn to this career.
-While it’s important to set financial goals for yourself and leverage your time at work, it’s important that you are both interested in and well suited to become a Certified Registered Nurse Anesthetist.
+While it’s important to set financial goals for yourself and well suited to become a Certified Registered Nurse Anesthetist.
 If you haven’t yet, you should read my article “Should I be a CRNA?“.
 It will offer a little guidance as you choose your career path.

 As soon as you’re able, shadow a Certified Registered Nurse Anesthetist for a day.
 Even if this is not a requirement at the CRNA school you intend on going to, the shadow experience will be priceless for you.
 I heard of a man who worked 10 years toward this goal, got through a full year of the didactic portion of a CRNA program and chose to drop out 3 weeks into his clinical experience because it wasn’t what he expected.